ajcwebdev/dash-transcripts/markdown_files/2023-12-11-dash-masternode-network-frontend-hosting.md

 coverImage: "https://i.ytimg.com/vi_webp/dzGRN8CNGXA/maxresdefault.webp"
 ---

-Ryan and AJ discuss the potential for Dash masternodes to provide decentralized web hosting services.
+Rion and AJ discuss the potential for Dash masternodes to provide decentralized web hosting services.

-tl;dr: In this episode, Ryan and AJ explore the idea of Dash masternodes offering decentralized website hosting as a service to generate more demand for Dash and provide an alternative to centralized web hosts.
+tl;dr: In this episode, Rion and AJ explore the idea of Dash masternodes offering decentralized website hosting as a service to generate more demand for Dash and provide an alternative to centralized web hosts.
 They cover potential benefits like improved censorship resistance and convenience for users.
 Technical implementation details, incentive models, content moderation approaches and comparisons to Dash Platform/Evo are also discussed.

 00:00 - Taoism and Its Relevance to Dash
-Ryan begins by discussing principles of Taoism and how they could apply to Dash's development.
+Rion begins by discussing principles of Taoism and how they could apply to Dash's development.

-05:17 - Introducing the Concept of Masternode Website Hosting Ryan introduces the main topic - having Dash masternodes provide decentralized website hosting as a service.
+05:17 - Introducing the Concept of Masternode Website Hosting Rion introduces the main topic - having Dash masternodes provide decentralized website hosting as a service.
 AJ provides background.

 16:11 - Censorship Resistance vs Convenience
 AJ explains the balance between making a service censorship resistant versus convenient and accessible to average users.